For one Zika patient, lingering symptoms and few answers

 We have heard a lot of different things about Zika, even from doctors, and she doesn't totally trust the idea that the virus is manageable with the current medical advice.

 What if Zika poses a threat for months or years after infection?
-If so, could that jeopardise our future plans to start a family?
+If so, could that jeopardize our future plans to start a family?
 What if we got pregnant before we planned to?

 We've had to manage our different anxieties over the "what ifs" of Zika.